stevebuik/GraphVizForce/README.md

 To run the generator, navigate to the ERD Generator tab.
 You may need to make the tab visible in your Profile.
 Or just change the url in your browser to /apex/ERDGeneratorPage

-1. Configure which objects are included in the diagram by creating groups in the *Configure Groups* tab.
-2. Then just click the *Generate* button and you will see the generated content.
+1. Click the *Generate* button and you will see the generated content.
-3. The text that appears in the textarea needs to be saved to a file on your computer with a .gv extension.
+2. The text that appears in the textarea needs to be saved to a file on your computer with a .gv extension.
-4. Then you can open the file using [Graphviz](http://www.graphviz.org) and export to a pdf or image file if required.
+3. Then you can open the file using [Graphviz](http://www.graphviz.org) and export to a pdf or image file if required.
-5. Now add fields to the diagram
+4. Now add some new fields to the diagram
-	1. Click the *Options* tab and tick the *Include Fields* checkbox
-	2. Click the *Configure Objects* tab and click *Refresh* if not Objects are listed
+	2. Click the *Configure Objects* tab
 	3. Edit any object and choose the fields you want to see
 	4. Click generate to get updated text for your diagram.
 Cut/Paste this to the Graphviz file (on Windows click the *Layout* button in Graphviz to refresh)
+5. Click the *Configure Groups* tab to add or remove a Group and some Objects
+6. Click the *Generate* button again to see your changes in the Graphviz code field
-6. Use the *Load/Save Diagrams* tab to *Save As* your diagram.
+7. Use the *Save* button to save your diagram.
 This allows you to update it later without starting from scratch.
+8. Maybe use the *Save As* button in the *Choose/Create Diagram* tab to clone a new Diagram from the default.

 ###Advanced Use